programmeervid/twitter-follow-list-visualizer/README.md

  - have **Python** installed (I tested it on Python 3.10)
  - have the **easygui** module installed (can be done by running `pip install easygui` after installing Python)

+### Future plans
+I initially wrote this quite quickly for personal use, hence the sloppy code.
+If I have the time for it I may improve the code in the future.